 Peroneal Tendon Dislocation

 The peroneal tendon runs behind the lateral malleolus or the bony bit on the outer ankle.
-Repeated dislocation can mean the tendon rubs against the bone causing inflammation.
+Repeated dislocation or slipping can mean the tendon rubs against the bone causing inflammation.

-Repeated dislocations can result in inflammation.
-The injury is common in athletes with unstable ankles.
-Often a contributing factor to this is tension in the muscle belly of Peroneal tendon.
+Repeated dislocations can result in friction and inflammation of the tendon.
+The injury is common in athletes with unstable ankles or who have suffered repeated ankle sprains.
+Often a contributing factor to this is tight peroneal muscles especially where there is tension in the muscle belly.
 Deep tissue massage is an excellent way of identifying and releasing this.

 What can the athlete do?